glk3/city-brake/README.md

 # City Quiz
-City Quiz the game allows the player to test his geographical knowledge, specifically about the capitals of the countries.
+City Quiz the game allows the player to test his/her geographical knowledge, specifically about the capital cityies of the countries.